arif-rachim/context-element/README.md

 With the above code we can see that the `SET_CHECKBOX` action will set the value of isChecked with value the new one from checkbox.checked property.

-##### Examples
+##### Examples & Github Page
-head over our sample directory to see more context elements in action
+head over our [ContextElement page](https://marsa-emreef.github.io/context-element/)  to see more context elements in action